EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/swiss-tables/index.en.md

 #### Finding the block using the 7-bit hash

-The map takes the 7-bit (h2) probe index (0x3A) and uses it to locate the specific 16-slot block where "apple" should be.
+The map takes the 7-bit (h2) probe index (0x3A) and uses it to locate the specific 8-slot or 16-slot block where "apple" should be.
 This calculation is incredibly fast.

 #### Use SIMD to compare the slots